jaydeelew/CompareAI/RATE_LIMITING_IMPLEMENTATION.md

 3. Check browser console: Should see fingerprint being generated
 4. Check backend logs: Should see IP and fingerprint tracking

-### Test 2: Reach the Limit
+### Test 2: Reach the Limit (Model-Based)

-1. Make 10 comparisons from the same browser
+**Anonymous User (Unregistered):**
+1. Make 3 comparisons using 3 models each (3 × 3 = 9 model responses)
-2. On the 11th attempt:
+2. On the next attempt with 2+ models:
-   - Should see error: "Daily limit of 10 comparisons exceeded..."
+   - Should see error: "Daily limit of 10 model responses exceeded..."
    - Frontend shows red error message
    - Backend returns 429 status code
+   - Encouraged to register for 20 model responses/day

+**Free Tier User (Registered):**
+1. Make 6 comparisons using 3 models each (6 × 3 = 18 model responses)
+2. Alternatively, make 2 comparisons using 9 models each (2 × 9 = 18 model responses)
+3. On the next attempt with 3+ models:
+   - Should see error about exceeding 20 model responses
+   - Message shows exactly how many responses available vs. needed
+   - Encouraged to upgrade to Starter

 ### Test 3: Bypass Attempts